time2backup/time2backup/docs/command.md

 ---------------------------------------------------------------
 ## history
-Print history versions of a file or directory.
+Print backup versions of a file or directory.

 ### Usage
 ```bash